AndroCrunch/SocialGraphs10/index.md

 # Introduction

-Due to the recent opioid crisis, we decided to analyze the historical data for drug usage and assaults in San Francisco.
-We use the SFPD dataset as well as outside information about San Francisco and try to understand the phenomenon as well as the causes of the issue.
-First, we compare the instances of drug occurrences and assaults over time and across districts and then try to forecast the trend of future patterns using linear regression.
+Due to the recent **opioid crisis**, we decided to analyze the historical data for drug usage and assaults in San Francisco.
+We use the **SFPD dataset** as well as outside information about San Francisco and try to understand the phenomenon as well as the causes of the issue.
+First, we compare the instances of **drug arrests** and **assaults** over time and across districts and then try to forecast the trend of future patterns using **linear regression**.
 In addition, look for answers outside the dataset into external elements that could explain our findings.

 # Evolution of Crime Incidence Over Time